-One of the fun things I like to do with my paper crafting is make different textures for little houses.
+One of the fun things I like to do with my paper crafting is make different textures and finish techniques for my paper crafts and little houses.
 And one of my favorite roofs is a rusted roof especially for the Halloween houses.
 Why do I like it so much?
-Because it looks very cool and somewhat spooky AND it’s so easy to do.
-I’ve written about this technique in the past – just updating here with more examples.
+Because it looks very cool and somewhat spooky AND it's so easy to do.
+I've written about this technique in the past - just updating here with more examples.

 Here are a few examples of little houses with Rusted Roofs:

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 - Aluminum Foil Tape - metallic DUCT tape

 - Alcohol Inks - red, yellow, orange, brown, black, silver mixative